AuDigitalHealth/lingo/docs/design/application-components.md

         System_Ext(artg, "ARTG")
     }

     UpdateElementStyle(c1, $borderColor="blue", $textColor="red")
     BiRel(ta, authoring, "")
     UpdateRelStyle(ta, authoring, "green", "purple", "-20", "-70")
     BiRel(amt_ta, authoring, "")
     UpdateRelStyle(amt_ta, authoring, "green", "purple", "-20", "-70")
     Rel(snomio, ims, "")
     UpdateRelStyle(snomio, ims, "green", "red", "-10", "-15")
     Rel(snomio, as, "author products")
     UpdateRelStyle(snomio, as, "green", "red", "-40", "15")
     Rel(as, nameGenerator, "generate names")
     UpdateRelStyle(as, nameGenerator, "green", "red", "-100", "-100")
     Rel(as, snowstormClient, "")
     UpdateRelStyle(as, snowstormClient, "green", "red", "-10", "-15")
     Rel(snomio, cis, "")
     UpdateRelStyle(snomio, cis, "green", "red", "-10", "-15")
     Rel(sergio, ims, "authenticate via")
     UpdateRelStyle(sergio, ims, "green", "red", "-10", "-15")
     Rel(sergio, hpp, "")
     UpdateRelStyle(sergio, hpp, "green", "red", "0", "0")
     Rel(sergio, artg, "fetch")
     UpdateRelStyle(sergio, artg, "green", "red", "200", "-5")
     Rel(snowstormClient, snowstorm, "")
     UpdateRelStyle(snowstormClient, snowstorm, "green", "red", "0", "0")
     Rel(amt_ta, eclRefSet, "tick and flick refsets")
     UpdateRelStyle(amt_ta, eclRefSet, "green", "purple", "5", "-70")
     Rel(eclRefSet, snowstorm, "build and store query ref set") UpdateRelStyle(eclRefSet, snowstorm, "green", "red", "-50", "15")
     UpdateLayoutConfig($c4ShapeInRow="3", $c4BoundaryInRow="3")

 ```

 ## Ticket management

-Manages ticket handling within the Snomio system, including creating and updating tickets in the Snomio database.
-Tickets may also be modified by the Sergio import process.
+Snomio has an inbuilt ticket system - a database of tickets with functions to create, update,
+comment on, link, and delete tickets.

+These features are used from two main locations

+1. The Snomio user interface, where users can create, update, and comment on tickets.
+2. The Sergio import process, which creates or modifies tickets based on TGA feeds.

+Sergio is a separate process bespoke to Australian needs to manage a set of tickets mirroring a
+selected set of products from the Australian Register of Therapeutic Goods (ARTG) database.
+However
+generally it can be thought of as an automated import system the interacts with the same API as a
+user would via the Snomio UI.

 ## Snowstorm client

-Functions as a client code layer to interact with SNOMED Snowstorm from the Snomio backend system.
-ECL queries from Snomio are processed through this client, supporting GET, POST, PUT, and DELETE operations.
+Generated from Snowstorms OpenAPI documentation, this client is a generated Java client library used
+by Snomio to communicate with Snowstorm for read and write operations.

 ## OWL toolkit

-The OWL Toolkit is a library that enables conversion between SNOMED CT's tabular relationships format and OWL, and vice versa.
-Snomio use it to generate axioms that are then fed into the name generator.
+The OWL Toolkit is a library that enables conversion between SNOMED CT's tabular relationships
+format and OWL, and vice versa.
+Snomio use it to generate axioms that are then fed into the name
+generator.

 ## Sergio

-The Sergio process handles TGA feeds, creating or modifying the relevant tickets for each ARTG ID in the Snomio database.
+The Sergio process handles TGA feeds, creating or modifying the relevant tickets for each ARTG ID in
+the Snomio database.
+This synchronisation process keeps a set of tickets reflecting the priority
+order products from the ARTG database to add to AMT.
+External requests for specific products are
+managed as "up votes" for the product, which are then used to prioritise the creation of new
+products.

 ## Snodine

-This is where the ECL Refset Tool comes in, allowing users to build queries for reference sets and save them against concepts within Snowstorm.
-While Snowstorm doesn't process these concepts directly, Snodine's overnight process identifies all of these refset concepts and reruns their queries.
-It then compares the updated list of concepts to the existing tick-and-flick refset, adding any newly created concepts and removing those that have been deactivated.
-As a result, the query-based refsets are converted into tick-and-flick style refsets, which can be accessed using RT2, and are maintained by Snodine's overnight process.
+Snodine is a subpart of Snomio initially aimed at supporting authors to create ECL definitions for
+reference sets.
+These ECL definitions are stored in the Simple Query Specification Reference Set
+and can be edited by users on a task and promoted.

+Snodine also has a batch process which runs overnight or on request, that synchronises the state of
+the reference sets' members with the ECL and state of the terminology on a branch, usually the main
+project branch.
+This allows authors to create and maintain reference sets based on ECL queries,
+without needing to manually maintain the members of the reference set as they develop content.

+The UI in Snomio has been further enhanced to support maintenance of "tick and flick" or "pick and
+mix" reference sets, where the author simply adds and removes members from the reference set
+manually.

 ## Name generator

-The Name Generator is an SPI server used during the authoring phase to generate product names based on a trained model and a given input set, which includes axioms and other relevant data.
+Snomio supports an SPI used during the authoring phase to generate product names.
+This API is called
+with the OWL axiom for a new product and returns suggested preferred terms and fully specified
+names.
+If the name generator is not available, Snomio will use a default message indicating the
+generated name is unavailable.
+This will prevent the product from being created until a name is
+specified manually.

+This SPI is intended to allow for the integration of external name generation services.